-Once you learn how to bake croissants, you'll never go back to the store-bought variety.
-These French pastries are a bit of a time commitment, but biting into a made-from-scratch croissant that's fresh from the oven makes every minute well worth it.
+Once you learn to bake croissants, you'll never use store-bought again.
+Sure, these flaky French pastries are a bit of a time commitment, but as professional baker Colette Christian demonstrates in her class Classic Croissants: Modern Techniques , the payoff is so, so worth it.

 - ¾ cups whole milk, warm (100–110 F)